KotulskaLab/AmyloGraph/inst/AmyloGraph/manuals/about.md

 #### How can I submit my own data?

-The submission form will be released soon, along with the documentation for submitters.
+The submission form is [available online](https://forms.gle/7sJCBQdhkCxHdBhD7).

 #### Why interactions reported in my publications are wrongly annotated?